Is Your Career Safe? AI-Proof Careers

 Skilled Trades

-Here is another category of careers that shows strong resistance to automation.
-Skilled trades involve working with one’s hands in environments that are constantly changing.
+Here is another career category that shows strong resistance to automation.
+Skilled trades involve working with one’s hands in constantly changing environments.
 So-called “hardhat” jobs can’t be easily replaced by machines or software.

 Electricians, plumbers, and HVAC technicians are good examples.
 While a robot can perform a repetitive task on an assembly line, it cannot easily navigate the unique challenges of a construction site or a person’s home.